Reducing the size a little and giving it a full fuselage, the Mk VII. Why 7? Sounds a good number.

 Having been asked how I now fit the wings on, attached, a picture.
 There are 2 strips of Velcro running under the wing, attaching to 4 pads, 2 each sided.
 The upper one (aft one) in the picture has the cross-the-plane Velcro peeled off (my thumb in the picture holding it).

 There is another pad running between them, there for a bomb-drop attachment.
+The socket for that control had not ben fitted at that point.
+Now there are 2 sockets on each side.

 To make fitting and attaching the aileron servos wires easy, there is a socket on each side, glued to the fuselage (done after the previous picture showing the Velcro).
 Once the wing is fitted the aileron wires are plugged in.